joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/capabilities-example-detecting-system-capabilities.md

-If the external API is available in the current user environment, the Flash runtime calls the JavaScript `JS_getBrowserObjects()` method, which loops over the browser’s navigator object and returns a string of URL-encoded values to ActionScript.
+If the external API is available in the current user environment, the Flash runtime calls the JavaScript `JS_getBrowserObjects()` method, which loops over the browser's navigator object and returns a string of URL-encoded values to ActionScript.
 This string is then converted into a URLVariables object ( `itemVars`) and added to the `itemArr` array, which is returned to the calling script.